TituxMetal/remix-prod-reports/NOTES.md

 # Routes

+- / - home page that redirects to /start
 - /about - what's the project about
 - /login - login page

 ## Multi step form - Create a report

-- /start - start page to collect essential information - ask for personalId
+- /start - step1 - start page to collect essential information - ask for personalId
-- /$personalId - ask for workplace in a select list
+- /:personalId - step2 - ask for workstation in a select list
+- /reports/:personalId/:workStationId/new - step3 - create new report
-- /$personalId/$worplaceId/reports - show reports for the user in the selected workplace
+- /reports/:personalId/:workStationId/:reportId - step4 - show the last submited report for the user
-- /$personalId/$worplaceId/reports/new - create new report

 ## User informations

-- /users/$personalId - show user details
+- /users/:personalId - show user details
-- /users/$personalId/reports - show reports for the user in the current day
+- /users/:personalId/reports - show reports for the user in the current day

-## Team Leaders space - Team Leaders can show/create/edit workers
+## Dashboard

+Workers

-- /admin/workers - show all workers
+- /dashboard/workers - show all workers
-- /admin/workers/new - create new worker
+- /dashboard/workers/new - create new worker
+- /dashboard/workers/:personalId - edit worker details

+Workers Reports

-- /admin/workers/$personalId - show worker details
+- /dashboard/workers/:personalId/reports - show reports for the worker in the current day
+- /dashboard/workers/:personalId/reports/:reportId - edit report details

+Workstations

+- /dashboard/workstations - show all workstations
+- /dashboard/workstations/new - create new workstation

+Workstations Workers

+- /dashboard/worstations/:workstationId/workers - show workers for a workstation

+Workstations Reports

+- /dashboard/worstations/:workstationId/reports - show reports for a workstation